ChatOps Integrations

 ## Arnica Chat Integration <a href="#h_121d1c4e0b" id="h_121d1c4e0b"></a>

-Arnica’s chat integration allows you to interact with the Arnica solution directly from your existing collaboration tools such as Slack and Teams to complete mitigations, respond to threats, request permissions, and push notifications and alerts to developers without interrupting their normal development process.\
+Arnica’s chat integration allows you to interact with the Arnica solution directly from your existing collaboration tools such as Slack or Microsoft Teams to complete mitigations, respond to threats, request permissions, and push notifications and alerts to developers without interrupting their normal development process.\

 \

-Below are some of the primary features that Arnica provides for Slack and Teams.
+Below are some of the primary features that Arnica provides for Slack or Microsoft Teams.

 ### Arnica Notifications Channel